-The definition of a computational problem is deliberately general in order to capture any computational problem in the literature.
-However, the set-up of this paper has the following typical form: $\Omega$ will be a class of operators on a separable Hilbert space $\mathcal{H}$, $\Xi(A) = \mathrm{Sp}(A)$ (the spectrum or other related maps), $(\mathcal{M},d)$ is the collection of closed subsets of $\mathbb{C}$ with an appropriate generalisation of the Hausdorff metric (see \eqref{Hausdorff} and \eqref{eq:Attouch-Wets}), and $\Lambda$ may be the set of complex functions that could provide the matrix elements of $A \in \Omega$ given some orthonormal basis $\{e_j\}$ of $\mathcal{H}$.
-In particular, $\Lambda$ consists of $f_{i,j}: A\mapsto \langle Ae_j,e_i\rangle$, $i,j\in\mathbb{N}$, which provide the entries of the matrix representation of $A$ with respect to the basis.
-Moreover, $\Lambda$ could be the collection of functions providing point samples of a potential (or coefficient) function of a Schr\"{o}dinger (or more general) partial differential operator.
+The definition of a computational problem is deliberately general to capture any computational problem in the literature.
+The set-up of this paper has the following typical form: $\Omega$ is a class of operators on a separable Hilbert space $\mathcal{H}$, $\Xi(A) = \mathrm{Sp}(A)$ (the spectrum or other related maps), $(\mathcal{M},d)$ is the collection of closed subsets of $\mathbb{C}$ with an appropriate generalisation of the Hausdorff metric (see \eqref{Hausdorff} and \eqref{eq:Attouch-Wets}), and $\Lambda$ may be the set of complex functions that could provide the matrix elements of $A \in \Omega$ given some orthonormal basis $\{e_j\}$ of $\mathcal{H}$.
+For example, $\Lambda$ could consist of $f_{i,j}: A\mapsto \langle Ae_j,e_i\rangle$, $i,j\in\mathbb{N}$, the entries of the matrix representation of $A$ with respect to the basis.
+As another example, $\Lambda$ could be the collection of functions providing point samples of a potential (or coefficient) function of a Schr\"{o}dinger (or more general) partial differential operator.

-In words, the SCI hierarchy \cite{hansen2011solvability, ben2015can} for spectral problems can be informally described as follows, and for decision problems, the description is similar (see \S \ref{SCI_Hierarchy} for the formal definitions).
+The SCI of a class of computational problems is the smallest number of limits needed to compute the solution to the problem.
+The SCI hierarchy for spectral problems can be informally described as follows \cite{hansen2011solvability,ben2015can,colbrook2020foundations}.
+For decision problems, the description is similar (see \S \ref{SCI_Hierarchy} for the formal definitions).